 How You're Assessed

-The programme is also designed to enable students to progress to Level 6 study, such as the BSc Precision Agriculture (Top Up) at UCBB.
+The programme is also designed to enable students to progress to the Level 5 (second year stage) of a relevant programme.
+The BSc Sport, Coaching & Development programme is available at the University Centre Bishop Burton.
 You can find further details on all of our programmes on our website.

 Equipment Required / Additional Costs